Quality-Assurance-DAO/qa-dao/_posts/2021-08-06-welcome-to-jekyll.markdown

 ---
 The Distributed Autonomous Organization of Quality Assurance.

+## What is Quality Assurance DAO ?
+Quality Assurance DAO (QA-DAO) is an ongoing open source project that provides support for the Cardano Project Catalyst Community.
+QA-DAOs own GitHub Organization is at https://github.com/Quality-Assurance-DAO.

+## Documentation
+QA-DAO designs and maintains documentation in open-source GitHub repositories for the Catalyst Circle, Catalyst Swarm, The Catalyst Alliance and The Catalyst School.

+## Transparent Governance
+QA-DAO reports on and tracks Catalyst Governance experiments such as the Catalyst Circle.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: